Skip to content

 2. You don't speak the language.

-At the time of this bid I didn't speak Bahasa Maly (I still don't).
-I could not have a real conversation with the customer or any of my colleagues who didn't speak English.
+At the time of this bid, I didn't speak Bahasa Maly (I still don't), so I could not have a real conversation with the customer or any of my colleagues who didn't speak English.

 3. You cannot be on site all the time.

-I could only be in Malaysia for parts of the bid, I was traveling back and forth between offices.
+I could only be in Malaysia for parts of the bid, so I travelled back and forth between offices.
 This left a lot of the work to be done on conference calls (at least it wasn't a Zoom meeting).

 These three things make it hard to do your job and even harder to win bids.